wetware/matrix/README.md

     Matrix provides the Operations API, which allows developers to compose operations on collections of hosts.

-    Here, we're using a simple two-stage pipeline to announce each peer to the namespace and connect them to each other.
+    Here, we're using the 'Topology' operation to arrange our hosts in a ring configuration.
+See examples/selectors to see how operations can be chained.

+    Note that the Operations API is orthogonal to simulation.
+    You do not have to use operations if you don't like them.
 */
-mx.Go(mx.NewTopology(sim, netsim.SelectRing{}, ns)).
+mx.Topology(sim, netsim.SelectRing{}, ns)).
 		MustArgs(ctx, h0, h1)

 /*